SrivatsanLab/SCOPE/README.md

 ### Running the scripts
-SLURM scripts for the pipeline are provided.
+SLURM scripts for the pipeline and test data for running them are provided.
 Here's how to run them:

 1. **Run `error_correction.sh`**